Axel-Delamarre/Whitehouse-Lab/Master_CAD-C/readme.md

 - Generate contact matrices for chromatin interaction analysis
 - Produce Hi-C compatible output files

+- This pipeline need to be run 1st before looking for sister-nucleosome interactions in the subfolder /sister_crhomatid_overlap_processing

 ## To run this pipeline:

 1. Install the required tools